texlugsa/texlugsa.github.io/_posts/2019-03-23-sa-mini-maker-faire.md

 ## Location

 - San Antonio Central Library
-- 600 Soledad
+- 600 Soledad Street
 - San Antonio, TX 78205

 ## Summary

 We attending and setup a small booth and play area.
+While the kids built creations and added them to the display.

 ## Photos